strncat/subdivision-algorithms/README.md

 }
 ```

-1. Vertex: references the the outgoing half edge that starts at this vertex
+* Vector of vertices where each vertex references the the outgoing half edge that starts at this vertex

 ```
 struct Vertex {